Rauks/Moonstrap/README.md

 ## Installation

-### Manual way
+### Manual dirty way

 1. Go in the munin configuration directory, usually located in the `/etc/munin/` or in the `/etc/opt/munin/` directory.
 2. Replace the `template` and `static` folders and their contents with the ones of Moonstrap.
-3. Wait until Munin regenerates the html pages.
+3. Wait until Munin regenerates the html pages and enjoy.
-4. Enjoy.

 ### Smoother way